-- Triangular, circular or other unusually shaped windows are not permitted. - All lintels must extend a minimum of four inches beyond the edge of the opening. - Windowsills shall project a minimum of two inches from the building face. - Glazing shall be set back at least three inches from the surface plane of the wall or set back at least two inches when wood frame construction is used. - Glass shall transmit at least 50% of visible daylight. - Glass blocks are not permitted. - Balconies are not permitted. - The standards contained in Section 236-17.1.1(1) and 236-17.1.1(2)(a) shall also apply. - F. Landscaping - The build-to-line shall be extensively landscaped to create a usable semi-public space. - G. Streetscape - Any application for development within Sub-Area 3 shall comply with the street standards contained in Section 236-17.1.G. of the code and the streetscape standards in Section 236-17.1.K. of the code. - H. Signage - Signage for the redevelopment project shall be detailed within a signage and graphics plan to be submitted to the Redevelopment Entity prior to submission of a site plan application to the Dover Planning Board.
-Signage may include: - Branding Sign Iconic letter or logo to brand the project and serve as a wayfinding marker (maximum of one per project - Sub Area 2 and 3 only);
+- Triangular, circular or other unusually shaped windows are not permitted. - All lintels must extend a minimum of four inches beyond the edge of the opening. - Windowsills shall project a minimum of two inches from the building face. - Glazing shall be set back at least three inches from the surface plane of the wall or set back at least two inches when wood frame construction is used. - Glass shall transmit at least 50% of visible daylight. - Glass blocks are not permitted. - Balconies are permitted, except that any building facade facing within 10 feet of a public street or property line shall be limited to a "Juliet" style balcony. - The standards contained in Section 236-17.1.1(1) and 236-17.1.1(2)(a) shall also apply. - F. Landscaping - The build-to-line shall be extensively landscaped to create a usable semi-public space. - G. Streetscape - Any application for development within Sub-Area 3 shall comply with the street standards contained in Section 236-17.1.G. of the code and the streetscape standards in Section 236-17.1.K. of the code. - H. Signage - Signage for the redevelopment project shall be detailed within a signage and graphics plan to be submitted to the Redevelopment Entity prior to submission of a site plan application to the Dover Planning Board.
+Signage may include:

+1) Branding Sign - Iconic letter or logo to brand the project and serve as a wayfinding marker (maximum of one per project - Sub Area 2 and 3 only);

-- ii.
-Blade or banner sign (Sub Areas 2 and 3 only maximum two per façade). - iii.
-Façade Sign (Sub Areas 2 and 3 only maximum of one per public entrance. - iv.
-Historic Signage Sub Area 1 only per D2 requirements of Form Based Code (Section 236-38.1)
+2) Blade or banner sign (Sub Areas 2 and 3 only - maximum two per façade).

+3) Façade Sign - (Sub Areas 2 and 3 only - maximum of one per public entrance.

+4) Historic Signage - Sub Area 1 only - per D2 requirements of Form Based Code (Section 236-38.1)

+I. Sustainability

-- I. Sustainability - Any application for development within Sub-Area 3 shall comply with the standards contained in Section 236-17.1.J. of the code. - Evidence of compliance with the Flood Area Control Act Rules (NJAC 7:13) shall be provided prior to submission of a site plan application to the Planning Board.
+- Any application for development within Sub-Area 3 shall comply with the standards contained in Section 236-17.1.J. of the code. - Evidence of compliance with the Flood Area Control Act Rules (NJAC 7:13) shall be provided prior to submission of a site plan application to the Planning Board.